 Suits Me is much more than just a prepaid card.
 Suits Me provides account holders with a current account that is packed full of banking features including the option to make payment transfers, manage direct debits, set up standing orders and more.

 Applying for a Suits Me account is quick and easy and only takes minutes using our online application form.
 Your account will be open within 20 minutes of completing the application and you will gain instant access to your account and mobile banking to start managing your money.
-Your free contactless Visa debit card will arrive in the post within 3-5 working days.
+Your contactless debit card will arrive in the post within 3-5 working days.